joren485/blog/_posts/2022-08-25-github-pages-command-injection.md

 This tells us that `inputs.path` is equal to `.<the direcotry we specify>/_site` and `runner.temp` equals `/home/runner/work/_temp`.

-In the previous section, we saw that we have full control over the direcotry name and because Linux (the OS used on the GitHub Actions runners) [allows virtually every character in directory names](https://en.wikipedia.org/wiki/Filename#Comparison_of_filename_limitations), we can set the directory name to anything we want.
+In the previous section, we saw that we have full control over the directory name and because Linux (the OS used on the GitHub Actions runners) [allows virtually every character in directory names](https://en.wikipedia.org/wiki/Filename#Comparison_of_filename_limitations), we can set the directory name to anything we want.
 What happens if we set the directory to something like `/ --asdf=`?
 Will this change the `tar` command to the following?

 ```bash
 tar \